Qipao: International fashion

 With the growth of the Chinese economy, cheongsam has experienced a renewed popularity.
 Many Western designers have integrated elements of cheongsam into their fashion collections.
 French designer Pierre Cardin once said that cheongsam was his inspiration for many of his evening dress designs.
 In many films and movies, cheongsam is used to make a fashion statement.
 The varied interpretations of this ethnic dress brings in debates of cultural appropriation and the designs being linked to Orientalism.
 In the 2011 movie One Day, Anne Hathaway wore a set of dark blue cheongsam as an evening dress.
 Many western stars such as Elizabeth Taylor, Grace Kelly, Nicole Kidman, Paris Hilton, Emma Watson, and Celine Dion have also made public appearances wearing cheongsam.

 This dress style has also been specifically seen on more than one celebrity or figure in the early 2000's.
 This era is often described as a "global mash up", incorporating styles, silhouettes, prints, and accessories from subcultures around the world.
 And with this, the qipao made a frequent appearance on the runways and in the closets from the early 2000s.
 In the 1998, family comedy The Parent Trap, Lindsey Lohan's 11 year old character has a prominent scene wearing a pink qipao, paired with a little matching fluffy pink trimmed purse, also an iconic Y2k accessory.

-This heightened attention of global fashions from Asia brought to Western pop culture's wardrobe, whilst being shone in starlight with social media and tabloids fawning over these 'new' styles, also caused insensitive representation of the fashions, also known as Cultural appropriation.
-The Cheongsam was also sold in stores as a Halloween costume for young girls and women to wear, pretending to be a person of Asian descent as their costume.
-This created more conversation as more voices of minorities were heard, that this cultural dress is not appreciated when it is sold as a costume.
-However, as conversations of cultural appropriation increase and social awareness is spread through media platforms and social media, these racially insensitive costumes have since been left more in the past.
+Whilst Asian fashion has been gaining recognition overseas in western media, it has also caused accusations of insensitive representation of these fashions, also known as Cultural appropriation.
+For example, the Cheongsam was also available in some US stores as a Halloween costume, causing some controversy.
+Some have argued that cultural dress is not appreciated when it is sold as a costume.
+However, as social awareness towards cultural appropriation increases, the availability of these costumes have become rarer.